Tesla Model Y review (2024): Best electric SUV?

 Tesla Model Y volume

-Tesla’s use of technology is certainly impressive, however, it’s baffling that the automaker has still chosen to omit both Android Auto and Apple CarPlay from its infotainment system – neither is supported be it in a wired or wireless format.
-Granted, the built-in navigation system works a treat, but it would have still been appreciated to have the option.
+Tesla’s use of technology is certainly impressive, however, it’s baffling that the automaker has still chosen to omit both Android Auto and Apple CarPlay from its infotainment system – neither of the systems are supported be it in a wired or wireless format.
+Granted, the built-in navigation system works a treat, but it would have been appreciated to have the option.

 Read next: New MG ZS EV review: Still the best budget electric SUV?